-A poop emoji is negative.
-A strike-thru is positive.
+A poop emoji is negative, a strike thru is positive.
 Total score below the chart.

 Chart info from Mediabase/Country Aircheck.

 Yeah, that Jelly Roll.
 The one we’ve made fun of before when running down stereotypes of hick-hop fans and artists.
 Mr. Roll, who’s mostly known for his country rapping, has been hiding (from those of us who haven’t actually listened to his music, his fans knew) a true talent: one hell of a soulful voice.
 He’s also a solid songwriter, co-writing this one with Ernest (of “Flower Shops”) and David Stevens.
 There isn’t a ton of new ground broken in these lyrics, but they’re moving enough, and real enough to be a definite standout on the country chart.
 But again, the thing is that Jelly Roll sings the hell out of this song, and it’s impressive.

 There are several other songs on the charts I like more than this one that I could have included.
 It’s squarely in the pocket of the current pop-country sound-scape with its production and some of the cadence.
 However, it’s well sung, not overly bro-or-boyfriend-country, and I like the direction Jimmie is moving.
 This is just kind of an atta-boy I’m putting out into the world in hopes he’ll keep going toward a more organic sound.
 Allen has the talent and authenticity to move the needle.
 Neither a ‘change the channel’ song nor a guilty pleasure, it’s a song that shows promise and it’s catchy enough to tap your foot along to and not feel like you’re being overly pandered to.